jacksongoode/meet-in-space/README.md

-# meet-in-space
+# Meet in Space
 Spatial audio for Jitsi Meet.

-My master's thesis for the Music, Communication and Technology program at the University of Oslo.
+A master's thesis completing during the Music, Communication and Technology program at the University of Oslo (UiO) and University of Science and Technology (NTNU).

 A demo video of the system can be found [here](https://vimeo.com/548286337).
-Up to date with Jitsi Meet build [2.0.5870](https://github.com/jitsi/jitsi-meet/releases/tag/stable%2Fjitsi-meet_5870).
+The system is built upon Jitsi Meet build [2.0.5870](https://github.com/jitsi/jitsi-meet/releases/tag/stable%2Fjitsi-meet_5870).

 ![Preview of video](preview.gif)